 Today we’re sharing a roundup of 7 best WordPress plugins for blogs that will help you with each of these steps.
 We’ll speak about how to easily optimize a website for better search rankings, how to increase user engagement, and how to build your main asset – a list of email subscribers.

-And since email list building has been such a trending topic in 2018, let’s start with this one.
+And since email list building has been such a trending topic in the past few years, let’s start with this one.

 When you’re working on growing an audience, there are two important steps your strategy should include.
 That’s attracting new website visitors and encouraging them to subscribe.
 If you’re not doing the latter, you’re leaving money on the table because 90% of first-time visitors will never return.

-The best way to entice someone to subscribe today is proactively showing email sign-up forms.
-Ideally, they should include a convincing copy and appear at the right moment.
+The best way to convince someone to subscribe is by proactively displaying the right call-to-action at the right time.

 You can customize the way widgets look and the moment they appear on a webpage.
-For example, the email signup form that you’ll probably be using the most can be displayed as a modal popup, as a slide-in, or a bar at the top of the webpage.
+For example, the email signup form for WordPress can be displayed as a modal popup, as a slide-in, or a bar at the top of the webpage.
 And you can choose the conditions it will be displayed under: time spent on a website, scroll depth, exit-intent, and more.

 While we’re on the topic of lead generation, here is another WordPress blog plugin worth your attention.
 It’s called Beacon, and it will make a perfect addition to your subscription form.